Handmade in Britain

 Respecting People and Communities

 Our Inclusive Employment Initiative involves working with local agencies to provide employment opportunities for people who find accessing the workplace difficult.
-Further afield, we financially invest in a street children’s project based in Uganda, which provides children living on the streets with a daily meal.
+Further afield, we financially invest in a children’s sponsorship programme based in Uganda.

 Choc Affair is committed to sustainability, minimising our environmental impact and enhancing the communities we are a part of.